 Swelling is the body’s natural response to injury and trauma.
-Although theses fluids are meant to protect and start the healing process, it can also bring some lasting negative effects if it continues to linger.
+Fluids rush to the injured area to provide cells that heal the injured tissue.
+Although theses fluids are meant to protect and start the healing process, they can also bring some lasting negative effects if it continues to linger.
 Some negative effects can be as follows:

 Cold therapy always helps reduce pain and swelling.
-It reduces the blood flow to the area and can help reduce swelling and keep it to a normal level until healed.
+It reduces the blood flow to the area, reduces swelling, and keeps it to a normal level until healed.
 Any form of cold therapy can be beneficial, such as: ice packs, ice baths, and ice machines that deliver cold water to wraps.
 Ice should be used a few times a day for about 20-30 minutes at a time to reduce swelling effectively.

 Pressure on an injury helps constrict blood flow and excess fluid from reaching the injury.
 There are a few ways to apply compression to an injury, but be careful to not apply too much to avoid cutting off circulation.
 Some common ways to apply compression are elastic bandages, compression sleeves for specific body parts, and cold compresses.
 As time goes on and the swelling is being reduced, make sure to adjust the tightness of the form of compression you are using to avoid return of the fluids.

 The key to reducing swelling with elevation is to get the injury above the level of your heart.
 This decreases blood flow to the area which means less swelling.
 Sometimes you may have to adjust how you are sitting or lying down and reclining in necessary.
 If it is a lower leg injury like an ankle, keeping your feet up will decrease the fluid from pooling into your ankles.

 This method has been tried and true for a long time serious medical issues and should not be ignored.
 If the RICE method does not seem to be working for you and swelling continues to linger or worsen, please do not hesitate to contact your doctor and get evaluated.